aquasecurity/defsec/avd_docs/aws/config/AVD-AWS-0019/docs.md

-### Config configuration aggregator should be using all regions for source

 The configuration aggregator should be configured with all_regions for the source.

 This will help limit the risk of any unmonitored configuration in regions that are thought to be unused.